DavidPratten/idr-examples/Australian_GST/README.md

-# Australian GST Example
+# Australian Goods and Services Tax (GST) Example

-The following is an example intensionally defined relation (IDR) that captures the relationship between consumer prices, price without the Australian Goods and Consumption Tax (GST), and the GST amount.
-The definition is written using a linguistic form inspired by MiniZinc .
-At the end, an alternative SQL-like form for defining IDRs is shown.
+The following is an example intensionally defined relation that captures the relationship between consumer Price, the Goods and Services Tax (GSTAmount), and the price before application of the GST (ExGSTAmount).
+The definition is written in MiniZinc .

 ```

-declare
-    var money: Price;
-    var money: ExGSTAmount;
+predicate Australian_GST(var float: Price,
-    var money: GSTAmount;
+                         var float: ExGSTAmount,
+                         var float: GSTAmount) =
+let {
-    constraint Price/11 = GST;
+    constraint Price/11 = GSTAmount;
-    constraint Price-GST = ExGST;
+    constraint ExGSTAmount = Price-GSTAmount;
-giving GST__A_New_Tax_System_Goods_and_Services_Tax_Act_1999
+    }
+in true;
 ```

 The above definition may be read as follows:

+  - `predicate` is the MiniZinc term meaning "relation".

+  - The intensionally defined relation is given the name `Australian_GST`.

-  - Declaration of headings (attributes) using var \<type\>: \<name\>.
+  - Declaration of headings (attributes) using `var <type>: <name>`.

   - Two declarations of the relationships between attributes using constraints.

-  - The intensionally defined relation is given the name "GST".

-  - This particular declaration of the intensionally defined relation is labelled with the name of the source of this definition: "A_New_Tax_System_Goods_and_Services_Tax_Act_1999".

-The constraints above, should be read in light of the fact that the following constraints all express the same relationship between Price and GST:
+The constraints above, should be read in light of the fact that the following constraints all express the same relationship between Price and GSTAmount:

 ```

-constraint Price/11 = GST;
+constraint Price/11 = GSTAmount;
-constraint GST = Price/11;
+constraint GSTAmount = Price/11;
-constraint GST*11 = Price;
+constraint GSTAmount*11 = Price;
-constraint Price = GST*11;
+constraint Price = GSTAmount*11;
 ```

 The following is the behaviour of this intensionally defined relation under various queries.
-The GST relation returns an empty extension when insufficiently constrained to lead to a finite extension.
+The `Australian_GST` relation returns an empty extension when insufficiently constrained to lead to a finite extension.

-    select * from GST;
+    select * from Australian_GST;

 | price | ExGSTAmount | GSTAmount |
 | :---- | :---------- | :-------- |